 This transaction will not have an adverse effect on the public interest or on the ability of the utility to provide safe and reliable service to customers at reasonable rates.

 Property Location

-The Property subject to this LCCP consists of 297 acres in Plumas County in the Last Chance Marsh area around the northwestern tip of Lake Almanor.
+The Property subject to this LCCP consists of 8 acres in Plumas County southwest of Lake Almanor along Highway 89.

 Economic Uses and Agreements